joshjon/go-phonebook/README.md

 ## Implementation Details

 The phone book utilises map indexes for each searchable field to dramatically reduce search times to O(1).
-A trie is also used to store phone numbers which allows retrieval and prefix search to be performed at O(n), where n is the length of the search key.
+A trie is also used to store phone numbers which allows retrieval and prefix search to be performed at O(n), where 0 < n <= 10.